jeremytammik/ElementOutline/README.md

 They responded that my `ExtrusionAnalyzer` approach seems like the best (and maybe only) way to achieve this right now.

+However, this approach fails for elements that do not define any solids, e.g., 2D elements represented only by curves and meshes.

 ## <a name="cmd2dboolean"></a>Cmd2dBoolean